Step-by-step: grand ball

 The end of the summer term is the perfect time to hold a grand ball - think posh frocks, black ties and champagne on the lawn!

 A glitzy evening will make parents and guests feel like royalty for a night.
 Create a buzz of excitement by adding a grand ball to your events calendar!
 With black ties, a sit-down dinner and flowing Champagne, it’s a spectacular way to raise a considerable profit.
 Success for this type of event is all about good planning, so allow several months to get everything in place, and appoint a sub-committee with clear roles.
 Not sure if it would work for your school?
 Survey parents to gauge interest.
+If a summer ball won’t work, how about a Christmastime ’snow ball’?
+Decorate your venue with simple trees and lights and serve spiced punch for a festive feel.

 Step-by-step